 The conservation lab is equipped with four large sinks, a large bench space, microscopes, an Accumet XL50 ion/ISE meter, a large freeze drier, a walk-in cold room and freezer room storage, treatment tanks, a fume hood, an air abrasive machine, and other hand held cleaning tools.

-The prehistory laboratory is equipped with stainless steel sinks and microscopes for artifact cleaning and analysis.
+The Labrador Archaeology Laboratory is equipped with stainless steel sinks and microscopes for artifact cleaning and analysis.
 Shelf storage units are available for working collections from prehistoric sites.
 Several large tables provide layout space for artifact study.
 This lab also houses a small zooarchaeological reference collection.